M. Louise Fitzpatrick

 WHY VILLANOVA NURSING?

-We innovate and educate.
+Villanova Nursing innovates and educates.
 We build nursing science that informs practice.
 We live and breathe Villanova University's Augustinian values in our approach to nursing as a profession, mission and healing ministry in a diverse society.

 You will graduate ready to care, research, teach, advocate and discover.
 As you graduate you will enhance a powerful, compassionate alumni network whose members serve the vulnerable, think globally and lead.